Not your typical Golf School or Clinic

 Michael Turnbull has also given many lively presentations over the last twenty years to business groups, golf leagues, and employee seminars as well as audiences at the Great Minnesota Golf Show.
 His engaging, interactive presentation can be a dramatic exhibition of how self-interference gets in the way of accessing your capabilities and using your potential to learn and perform.

-To learn more about Mindful Golf presentations, clinics or schools, please call Michael at 612.669.4728 or send an e-mail to firstname.lastname@example.org .
+To learn more about Mindful Golf presentations, clinics or schools, please contact Michael at firstname.lastname@example.org .